Easy Avocado Tuna Salad {video}

 - To make this salad ahead of time, simply stir all ingredients together, except the avocados.
 When you’re ready to serve, mix in the avocado.
 You can make this salad about a day in advance.

-Serving Suggestions
+Serving suggestions

 There are variety of delicious ways to serve this avocado tuna salad.
 Which is your favorite?

-- Pita: Stuff the tuna salad into pita bread halves.
+- Pita.
+Stuff the tuna salad into pita bread halves.

 This avocado tuna salad truly takes the classic tuna salad from ordinary to extraordinary!
 I make it on the regular.
 It’s just that good!
 Trust me and give it a try!

-If you try this easy avocado tuna salad recipe, let me know!
-Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
+If you try this recipe, leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Easy Avocado Tuna Salad